FlexAFM — The flexible research AFM

 Sample measurements under controlled, dry and/or inert gas atmospheres

-The established microfluidic tool for nanomanipulation and single-cell biology
+FluidFM®: The established microfluidic tool for single-cell biology and nanomanipulation

-FluidFM probe microscopy (FPM) combines the force sensitivity and positional accuracy of an AFM with FluidFM technology by Cytosurge to allow a whole range of exciting applications in single-cell biology and nanoscience.
+FluidFM literally brings microfluidics to the tip of an AFM cantilever.
+This way, it combines the microfluidics with the force sensitivity and positional accuracy of an AFM allowing a range of exciting applications in single-cell biology and nanoscience.

-An integrated solution with optical, force, and fluidic control
+- A solution with optical, force, and fluidic control, with full software integration on DriveAFM

 Innovative and intuitive handling